Included are all phases of Restorative and Cosmetic dentistry such as:

 Implants represent the remarkable advancement in dentistry in recent years.
 Dental implants look and perform like natural teeth, are rooted in the bone, and there is no artificial plastic on the roof of your mouth, or need for adhesives and dental creams.
 Dental implants are a long-lasting tooth root replacement that is implanted into the jawbone to simulate the root of a pre-existing tooth.
 The implant is composed of three parts:

-In the past, teeth were most commonly repaired with amalgam (silver) fillings.
 Our practice does not use silver fillings for the restoration of teeth.
-With advances in dental materials and techniques, teeth can be restored with a more cosmetic and natural appearance.
+Teeth can be restored with a cosmetic and natural appearance.
 A tooth colored filling is technically called a Composite Restoration.
 It is made up of a composite quartz resin filled with small filler particles and is cured in your teeth with an ultraviolet light.
 These light cured composites are extremely cosmetic and are bonded into place in one appointment.
 They can be used in both the front teeth, as well as in your back teeth.
 The shades of the restorations match the color of your teeth.

 Root canal therapy can help save a damaged tooth.
 When the pulp (tissue inside the tooth that contains nerves and blood vessels) is diseased or injured, it is unable to repair itself and the pulp dies.
 The most common causes of pulp death are fractured teeth, leaking old fillings, tooth stress, and deep decay.
 All these cases can expose the pulp to bacteria found in your mouth and cause an infection inside the tooth.
 If the damaged or diseased pulp is not removed (by root canal therapy) the tooth and surrounding tissues become infected.
 Without treatment, your tooth could eventually have to be removed.
 If the problem is caught early enough, however, in most cases, your tooth can be saved using root canal therapy.

 A typical course of bleaching can produce dramatic improvements in the cosmetic appearance of most stained teeth; however, some stains do not respond to bleaching.
-Tetracycline staining may require prolonged bleaching, as it takes longer for the bleach to reach the dentin layer or may not respond at all.
-Case studies have been performed on people with tetracycline stained teeth that used custom bleaching trays every night for 6 months and saw dramatic results and improvement.
-These results are not always typical.
-White-spot decalcifications may also be highlighted and become more noticeable directly following a whiting process, but usually become less noticeable, with the other parts of the teeth becoming more white with further applications.
 Bleaching is not recommended if teeth have decay or infected gums.
-It is also least effective when the original tooth color is of a grayish color.
-Bleaching is most effective with yellow discolored teeth.
-However, whitener does not work where bonding has been used and neither is it effective on tooth-color fillings or crowns.
-Other options to deal with such cases are the porcelain veneers or dental bonding.
+Also, whitener does not work where bonding has been used and neither is it effective on tooth-color fillings or crowns.
+Other options to consider in such cases are porcelain veneers or crowns.

 Peiodontal Therapy in patients with periodontal disease may include: